kevinmainaud/j20-IntermediateRails/the-movie-database/README.md

-Ruby on Rails / intermediate exercice / Heroku deployment
+Ruby on Rails / intermediate exercice

 Objective :

-Creating a Rails application based on the CRUD method Deploying the application on Heroku
+1.Creating a Rails application based on the CRUD method

 Follow me on Github : https://github.com/kevinmainaud